 What underpronators and supinators can learn from ‘neutral’ running shoes

 Running shoes can be a great way to learn about neutral footwear, as many sports shoes companies specifically design neutral shoes as part of their range.

-Check out What are Neutral Running Shoes? from ASICS for an explanation of pronation, underpronation and neutral running shoes.
+The difference lies in the design.
 As running is one of the most popular forms of exercise worldwide, there’s a high demand for specialized running shoes, including from underpronators.

 Running involves repetitive high-impact movements so underpronators need proper footwear to manage their underlying issues.
-This means ‘neutral’ running shoes have been designed to provide the necessary shock absorption, support, and comfort to help prevent injuries, enhance performance, and create a comfortable running experience.

 • Comfort and shock absorption: You get to experience how cushioning and shock absorption are designed to create comfort, and reduce fatigue and discomfort - both for your feet and possibly ankles, knees and to your hips.